-- Iron butterfly is an options trading strategyOptions Trading StrategyOptions Trading refers to a situation where the trader can purchase or sell a security at a particular rate within a specific period.
-Its strategies include Long Call Options, Short Call Options, Long Put Options, Short Put Options, Long Straddle Options, & Short Straddle Options etc. designed to help identify a target priceTarget PricePrice Target in the context of stock markets, means the expected valuation of a stock in the coming future and the valuation may be done either by the stock analysts or by the investors themselves.
+- Iron butterfly is an options trading strategyOptions Trading StrategyOptions trading refers to a contract between the buyer and the seller, where the option holder bets on the future price of an underlying security or index. designed to help identify a target priceTarget PricePrice Target in the context of stock markets, means the expected valuation of a stock in the coming future and the valuation may be done either by the stock analysts or by the investors themselves.
 For an investor, price target reflects the price at which he will be willing to buy or sell the stock at a particular period of time or mark an exit from their current position. and put and call positions within a specific value range to ensure limited risk and profit.

 - The three strike prices that investors select include the target price or the middle strike and lower and higher strike prices.